z-torn/discord-bot/README.md

 ## Features
 - Integration with the [Orator ORM](https://orator-orm.com/).
 Supports the most common SQL database drivers.
 - Straight forward access to aiohttp through the bot with `bot.aiohhtp`.
-Usage would be something like `response = bot.aiohttp.get("https://www.google.com")`.
+Usage would be something like `response = await bot.aiohttp.get("https://www.google.com")`.
 This should be used instead of something like `requests` for working with the web.
 - Straight forward access to the database with `bot.db`.
 Represents an `orator.DatabaseManager` instance for when you don't want to use the awesome Model representations that Orator has.
 - Built in commands for bot owners to make debugging and logging easier.
 - Auto loading extensions for discord.py.
 Cogs/Commands can be placed into the respective folders just to keep things organized but you can also create subfolders for keeping groups of Cogs/Commands together for less clutter.